CLCStriders/striders/pages/boddington-10.md

 Here are the key points (additional details outlined below),

+* The UK Athletics licence number is 2024-47258.
 * Race HQ is at The Gloucester Old Spot (postcode GL51 9SY).
 * Parking will be at The Gloucester Old Spot itself and also at Elmstone Business Park.
 * On the day, please collect your race number from Race HQ between 0745 and 0845 and please make sure it’s clearly visible throughout the race.